Please click on the link for information regarding our Senior Awards and Honors.

 National test dates are for the United States, United States territories, Puerto Rico, and Canada.
 If you have missed the late registration deadline for a test date, you may be able to request standby testing.

 Please contact the guidance office to receive parent access to your student's electronic cumulative file.
 Information regarding your account cannot be given over the phone or to your student.
 You must come to the guidance office and present a photo ID to receive your account information.

 Juniors and seniors are encouraged to visit colleges they may be considering attending after high school graduation.
 Students are permitted to take a half-day to visit a local college and a full day to make a visit out of the city.
 Students must call schools to make an appointment.
 They must also get a "college visit" form from their dean.
 A parent must call the attendance office if a student is going to be absent.

 Just a reminder, juniors and seniors should take advantage of meeting with college administrators as they make their visits to SHS.
 Announcements are made letting students know of the visits.
 A list of the visiting schools can be found under College and Military Recruiter Visits on the Guidance web page, in the glass case outside the guidance office and on Mr. Kramer's bulletin board.
 Students must get a pass from guidance or from Mr Kramer at least the day before in order to be dismissed from class to visit with a college representative.

 College Bound Juniors

 Juniors who are interested in applying to any of the military academies need to begin the process now.
 Applications to military academies involve many steps.
 Among them are determining whether you meet the basic requirements, applying to a congressman for nomination, completing ACT and SAT tests, as well as medical and physical tests.
-Please see your dean for further details.
+Please see your dean/asst. principal for further details.